makrai/notes/swadesh.md

+see swadesh50.md and swadesh55.md

 # Versions and authors

-* Swadesh himself created several versions of his list.
-He o
+* Swadesh himself created several versions of his list
  * started (1950) with a list of 225 meanings, which he
- * reduced to 165 words for the Salish-Spokane-Kalispel language.
-In
+ * reduced to 165 words for the Salish-Spokane-Kalispel language
  * 1952 he published a list of 215 meanings,[2] of which he
  * suggested the removal of 16 for being unclear or not universal, with one added to arrive at 200 words.
 In 1955[3] he wrote, "The only solution